practical-neuroimaging/practical-neuroimaging.github.com/installation.rst

 Run the file to start the installation.

-I suggest you accept the defaults, except the sceen called "Adjusting your PATH environment", where I suggest you choose the option "Use git from the Windows Command Prompt".
+We suggest you accept the defaults, except the sceen called "Adjusting your PATH environment", where we suggest you choose the option "Use git from the Windows Command Prompt".

 ********************